Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/addonstructure/metadata/_index.md

   A human readable name of the Addon.

-  This name is shown in the free@home next app and in the SysAP Web interface.
+  This name is shown in the free@home next app and in the System Access Point Web interface.
 The name is displayed in the list of installed Addons - it should be relatively short, so that the end-user can recognize each Addon immediately.